 Fascinated by this lustrous effect he began experimenting with glass and ceramics, buying blank tiles and plates, decorating and firing them in a makeshift kiln at his home in Fitzroy Square, which subsequently burnt the roof off.
 Doubtless this unfortunate event precipitated a move to Chelsea in 1872, marking the end of his stained glass career.
 It also marked the beginning of his own business producing tiles and other ceramics to his own designs.
 His tile designs can broadly be categorised as plants and flowers, usually of Middle Eastern influence; exotic or fantastical animals and medieval galleons at sea, of which the tiles illustrated here are a fine example.

-This pair of tiles, to be offered in our forthcoming auction Decorative Arts & Design since 1860 in October, were designed at the end of this Chelsea period and the beginning of his new venture at Merton Abbey, near to Morris & Co.
+The pair of tiles entitled 'Fighting Ships', to be offered in our forthcoming auction Decorative Arts & Design since 1860 in October, were designed at the end of this Chelsea period and the beginning of his new venture at Merton Abbey, near to Morris & Co.
 The original design, held at the Victoria & Albert Museum is dated March 1882 and depicts medieval war ships in combat on a foaming sea populated by an exotic fish and serpent.
 He produced eighteen standard ship designs for single tiles and for framing two-tile designs either in red lustre, as in this case, polychrome, or monochrome blue or green.
 Although he made his own tiles he also bought blank tiles, ‘pouncing’, or dusting pigment through pricked holes in the design onto the surface of the glazed tile before decorating with the lustre and firing again.

 De Morgan went on to produce tiles for many large commissions.
 After his period at Merton Abbey he moved the business nearer to his home at Fulham.
 By the turn of the century his designs had fallen out of fashion and he stopped production in 1907 lamenting that “All my life I have been trying to make beautiful things...and now that I can nobody wants them.”
 Despite this setback he managed to change his career late in life and became a successful novelist.